Back

 • an ability to build a route to a charging station,

-• a billing, to monitor the history of all charges,
+• a billing to monitor the history of all charges,

-• a function that allows adding a vehicle, so that the system would automatically offer the user a suitable plug type and a charging station that serves this type.
+• a function that allows adding a vehicle, so the system would automatically offer the user a suitable plug type and a charging station that serves this type.
 That’s how we reduced the number of steps for the user.

 The client agreed.